screwdriver66/solar_prod_suvilahti/README.md

 - Solar energy production part of the data set was downloaded from https://www.helen.fi/en/solar-panels/solar-power-plants/suvilahti-solar-power-plant prior to its modification had no license document on the web page.

+The aforementioned datasets were used in model training and testing.
 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg